 The program addresses fundamental educational questions, such as:

 Learning in this program takes place mainly through collaborative inquiry, small group activities and structured peer interactions.
 Therefore, fluency in English is essential for participation.
-Click here for details about this requirement.

 Steve Seidel is the Patricia Bauman and John Landrum Bryant Lecturer in Arts in Education and Director of the Arts in Education Master's Program at HGSE.
 He has worked in the areas of arts and education since 1971.
 With more than 15 years teaching in high schools, he joined Project Zero in 1986, working since then on projects in arts education, alternative assessment, project-based curriculum and school reform.
 He was lead principal investigator on The Qualities of Quality: Understanding Excellence in Arts Education.
 Seidel currently leads the Talking with Artists Who Teach study and is an International Research Fellow at the Tate Museums in London.